I soon found that the first part of chapter 15 had turned into almost a word-by-word study, so it is presented as a mini-series: 'The Vine'

 2 You have planted them, and they have taken root; they grow and bear fruit.
 You are always on their lips but far from their hearts.

 You are always on their lips but far from their hearts.
-Would someone like to expand this?
+Would someone like to explain this?

 13 “Then the owner of the vineyard said, ‘What shall I do?
 I will send my son, whom I love; perhaps they will respect him.’